-- You can read more detail about risks associated with anaesthesia at: rcoa.ac.uk/patientinfo/risk
+You can read more detail about risks associated with anaesthesia on our website here: rcoa.ac.uk/patientinfo/risk-leaflets.

-If you have significant levels of excess weight, it may be more difficult to carry out certain - If you have significant levels of excess weight, it may be more difficult to carry out certain essential procedures during surgery and anaesthesia, such as: - finding a vein to give drugs and fluid.
+If you have significant levels of excess weight, it may be more difficult to carry out certain essential procedures during surgery and anaesthesia, such as:

+- finding a vein to give drugs and fluid.
 This may require multiple attempts and may result in bruising to your arms, but it is essential to deliver your anaesthetic - monitoring your blood pressure

 - adjusting the sedative drug doses correctly, especially if you have obstructive sleep apnoea (OSA) (see next section) - inserting a breathing tube into your airway to help your breathing and make sure that your oxygen levels stay normal during the operation.
 In some cases, the anaesthetist may decide to put the breathing tube in while you are awake.
-You can find out more information about Your airway and breathing during anaesthesia at: rcoa.ac.uk/patientinfo/leaflet-video-resources - moving you into the correct position for your operation.
+You can find out more information about Your airway and breathing during anaesthesia at: rcoa.ac.uk/patientinfo/your-airway. - moving you into the correct position for your operation.
 You may be asked to position yourself on the operating table to reduce the need for staff to move you.